SimonBackx/simple-encoding/README.md

 ## Todo

-- [ ] Add context to Data: Allows for versioning (e.g. you can store a verion in the context and let the encoding/decoding differ between each version)
+- [ ] Add context to Data: Allows for versioning (e.g. you can store a verion in the context and let the encoding/decoding differ between each version).
+In fact you could add this yourself by implementing Data.
 - [ ] Add some more basic types

 ## Usage example